 Y. K. Lee, E. Mammen and B. U. Park (2012) Flexible Generalized Varying Coefficient Regression Models.
 Ann.
 Statist.
 40, 1906 - 1933.

 E. Mammen, C. Rothe and M. Schienle (2012) Nonparametric Regression with Nonparametrically Generated Covariates.
 Ann.
 Statist., 40, 1132 - 1170.

 → For all publications see: Publications and preprints, discussion of papers, book reviews

-Major Contributions to early careeers of young researchers.In the last ten years 11 students have finished a PhD thesis under my supervision.
-Three of my former PhD students are now full professors, three associate professors and two assistant professors.
+Major Contributions to early careeers of young researchersIn the last ten years 12 students have finished a PhD thesis under my supervision.
+Four of my former PhD students are now full professors, three associate professor and two assistant professors.
 Topics of the PhD thesis include long memory GARCH models, nonparametric GARCH in mean models, additive nonparametric diffusion models, nonparametric regression tests, additive regression models with nonstationary covariates, nonparametric microeconometrics, local stationary nonparametric regression models, nonparametric instrumental regression, and high-dimensional nonparametric models.
-Currently I have 3 further PhD students, working on nonparametric Hawkes processes, on statistical theory of neural networks, and statistics of non-Euclidean data.
-Furthermore, I am co-supervising one PhD-student working on nonparametric survival analysis and in-sample forecasting.
+Currently I have 3 further PhD students, working on nonparametric Hawkes processes, on statistical theory of neural networks and on statistics of non Euclidean data.
+I am co-supervising one further PhD students working in nonparametric survival analysis and in-sample forcasting.

 Last edited: 2021-03-22 by jw